Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 #### Assess the license risk
 - Libraries must have an acceptable license.
 This may be a paid license or an acceptable open-source license.
 - Maintain a list of common licenses used in free and open-source software (FOSS); if a library has a license listed as acceptable, it can be used.
-Otherwise, see if an alternative is available, or contact the responsible in your organisation to discuss whether the license is acceptable.
+Otherwise, see if an alternative is available, or contact the responsible in your organization to discuss whether the license is acceptable.
 - Note that the actual risk of using a library with a certain license depends on the context:
   - e.g. when developing open-source software, more of the licenses are acceptable.
   - It also depends on how you distribute a library:
-    - distribute the source code of the library, after making changes to it.
+    - Distribute the source code of the library, after making changes to it.
-    - as linked libraries, not the actual source code.
+    - As linked libraries, not the actual source code.
-    - linked libraries are called through the network.
+    - Linked libraries are called through the network.
-    - libraries are used internally only.
+    - Libraries are used internally only.

 The following table shows how various types of licenses are (not) suitable for different distribution policies, and explains how these common licenses are mapped to general risk levels.
 But do note that if your distribution model is clear, and the value listed for the particular license-distribution model is 'ok' in the table, then your actual licensing risk is minimal: